 "Blasted Observants!
 They are not as naïve as I take them for!"
-The ghost grabbed Danny's jumpsuit and gently tugged him towards the mirror.
+The ghost grabbed Danny's hazmat suit and gently tugged him towards the mirror.

-The Time Master smirked in reply.
-"I will be fine, they cannot hurt me, but they can hurt you."
+But Clockwork only smirked in reply.
+"I will be fine.
+They cannot hurt me, but they can hurt you."

-But as Danny went to pull himself through the portal, he didn't feel Clockwork's grip loosen.
-Concerned Danny looked back to see Clockwork scowling at the mirror, a strange, almost pained look on his face.
-It was strange to the teen; Clockwork had always appeared to be such a composed ghost, like no matter how dire things got nothing could ever faze him.
+Danny went to pull himself through the portal, yet he didn't feel the ghost's grip loosen.
+Puzzled he looked back to see Clockwork scowling at the mirror; a strange, almost pained look on his face.
+It was weird to the teen; Clockwork always appeared to hold a level of composure.
+No matter how dire things got nothing seemed to ever faze him.

 "One more thing.
-I believe the individual who changed the timeline will be there with you.
+I believe whoever changed the timeline will be there with you.
 I do not know who they are, whether human, ghost or...something else.
-But know that they likely try to stop you.
-So Danny…" Clockwork pulled him closer, almost whispering his words.
+But know that they will likely try to stop you.
+So Danny…" Clockwork pulled him closer, almost whispering his next words.
 "Do not get yourself fully dead; it would be hard even for me to correct that."

-Danny felt a shiver at those words.
-Something about them told him the one who had changed time wasn't somebody to mess around with.
+The teen felt himself shiver at those words.
+Something about them told him the one who was responsible wasn't a pushover.
 They meant business.
-And if Clockwork, the most powerful ghost Danny had ever encountered was nervous of them; then what chance in hell did he have?
+And if Clockwork, the most powerful ghost Danny had ever encountered was nervous; then what chance in hell did he have?

-The teen merely nodded, trying to hide the sick feeling that had just settled in his stomach.
+Still, he nodded; trying to hide the sick feeling that had settled in his stomach.
 The old ghost only gave him a weak smile in return.
-However, just as he was about to ask him something else Danny quickly caught sight of the Observants behind Clockwork, flying madly towards them.
+However, just as the Time Master was about to tell him something else Danny quickly caught sight of the Observants behind Clockwork, flying madly towards them.

 "STOP RIGHT THERE CLOCKWORK!
 HOW DARE YOU DISRUPT THE TIMELINE AGAIN!
 YOU–"

 But Danny never heard the rest.
-Clockwork pushed him into the portal and closed it immediately, leaving him alone.
+Clockwork pushed him into the mirror and closed it immediately, leaving him alone.

-Just a quick note: if there are any grammar error's please let me know.
-I'm still learning creative writing and I am curious in opinions on how I write.
+AN: Just a quick note: if there are any grammar errors please let me know.
+I'm still learning creative writing and I am curious about opinions on how I write.
 Any feedback would be helpful.